- About Us>

 - Press Releases>

-Previous nominees have included youth or adults who initiate change through community action, books or films or; naturalists who discover and share knowledge through outreach; groups that inspire children and adults through hands-on experiences with nature and the environment; leaders who mobilize people and shine a light on nature through creative endeavours and programs; and businesses that promote sustainable practices and support community outreach.
+Previous nominees of this annual program have included youth or adults who initiate change through community action, teaching, and advocacy; not-for-profits that inspire children and adults through hands-on experiences with nature and the environment; leaders who mobilize people and shine a light on nature through creative endeavours and programs; and businesses that promote sustainable practices and support community outreach.

 Guidelines and application forms are available at nature.ca/awards.
-The submission deadline is April 30, 2018 and a jury will select the winners from a shortlist in each of six categories.
+The submission deadline is May 13, 2019 and a jury will select the winners from a shortlist in each of six categories.
+Nominations should stress specific projects that show leadership and innovation, rather than just an overview of an organisation’s mandate or an individual’s list of accomplishments.
 Each award includes $5,000, which recipients then “pay it forward” by donating the prize to another worthy cause or organization.

-The six categories of applicants eligible for the awards are: youth (individuals or groups, aged 17 and younger), adults (aged 18 and up), small to medium not-for-profit organizations; large not-for profits; small and medium businesses, and large businesses.
-A special Lifetime Achievement Award recipient will be selected by the jury.
+There are six categories for the awards: youth (aged 17 and younger), adults (aged 18 and up), small-to-medium not-for-profit organizations; large not-for profits; small-to-medium businesses, and large businesses.
+A Lifetime Achievement Award recipient will be selected by the jury.

-Entries can come from a direct application by the individual or organization, or through a third-party nomination.
-Through an essay and supporting documents (videos, photos, articles), applicants must demonstrate leadership, innovative practices and accomplishments that encourage a positive interaction with the natural world.
+Nominations can come from a direct application by the individual or organization, or through a third party.
+Through brief essays and supporting documents (videos, photos, articles), applicants must demonstrate leadership, innovative practices and accomplishments for projects that encourage a positive and sustainable interaction with the natural world.

 For more information, email firstname.lastname@example.org.

-Videos about each of the winners can be seen at nature.ca.
+Videos about each of the 2018 winners can be viewed at nature.ca.

 About the Canadian Museum of Nature

-The Canadian Museum of Nature is Canada's national museum of natural history and natural sciences.
+Saving the world through evidence, knowledge and inspiration: The Canadian Museum of Nature is Canada's national museum of natural history and natural sciences.
 The museum provides evidence-based insights, inspiring experiences and meaningful engagement with nature's past, present and future.
-It achieves this through scientific research, a 14.6 million specimen collection, education programs, signature and travelling exhibitions, and a dynamic web site, nature.ca.
+It achieves this through scientific research, a 14.6-million specimen collection, education programs, signature and travelling exhibitions, and a dynamic web site, nature.ca.

 Information for media: